 Diaries are not to be decorated with inappropriate stickers, labels, or drawings.
 Students will be required to replace, at their own cost, a diary found to be of an unacceptable standard.

 DIGITAL CAMERAS

 Digital cameras are not to be brought to school by students without express permission from the teacher/Principal.
 Students may not be photographed on school grounds without written permission.
-Mobile phones are not to be used to photograph students at the College unless it has been authorised for the school program.

 DISCIPLINE